-Stock futures cautious following conclusion of historic U.S.-North Korea summit
+Stocks take US-North Korea summit outcome in stride

 |NASDAQ COMPOSITE INDEX

+While the Dow Jones Industrial Average and the S&P 500 were little changed, the Nasdaq was garnering some momentum.
+The tech-heavy index touched an all-time high in the session, positioning itself for a record close.

+Meanwhile, economic data released on Tuesday included consumer prices.
+The consumer price index (CPI) increased by 0.2% in May, according to a government report, in line with Wall Street's expectations.
+The annual CPI rate rose to 2.8%, its highest since 2012.
-Media stocks led the charge higher in anticipation of a favorable Department of Justice ruling Tuesday on AT&T’s proposed $85 billion acquisition of Time Warner.

-The sentiment is that that deal’s approval would spark a bidding war for certain 21st Century Fox assets, including a rival bid from Comcast for the assets that Disney is buying from Rupert Murdoch's empire for $52 billion.
+In company news, traders await the Department of Justice’s ruling on AT&T’s proposed $85 billion acquisition of Time Warner.
+A favorable ruling is expected, and the sentiment is that if the deal is approved it will spark a bidding war for certain 21st Century Fox assets, including a rival bid from Comcast for the assets that Disney is buying from Rupert Murdoch's empire for $52 billion.
 Comcast shares slipped slightly, while Fox shares climbed.

-Stocks in Asia rose on Tuesday on optimism that the U.S.-North Korea summit would lead to a denuclearization of the Korean peninsula.
+Stocks in Asia rose on Tuesday on optimism that the U.S.-North Korea summit would lead to a denuclearization of the Korean Peninsula.

-The Nikkei finished the session advanced 0.3%, the highest closing since May 22.

-Shanghai stocks recovered from early losses to end higher on Tuesday, as sentiment improved after President Trump and North Korean leader Kim Jong Un signed a 'comprehensive' document aimed at the denuclearization of the Korean peninsula.
+Stateside, stocks finished the Monday session slightly higher as traders awaited the historic summit.

+In commodities, oil futures oscillated.
+The Organization of Petroleum Exporting Countries released its latest monthly update on the oil market, and the group’s commentary on the oil market suggested ramping up output isn’t a guarantee.
+The group of oil producers will meet on June 22 to discuss its oil production.